devunrulymedia/haskell-club/README.md

 Read http://learnyouahaskell.com/

-Haskell club runs 2 strands, on alternate weeks, called Strand a and Strand α (alpha).
+Haskell club runs 2 strands, on alternate weeks, called Strand "Advanced" and Strand "Beginners".
  - In Strand "Advanced", we are on chapter 12 of [LYAH](http://learnyouahaskell.com/)
  - In Strand "Beginners", we are somewhere betweeen chapters 2 and 7 of [LYAH](http://learnyouahaskell.com/), so scope for people of any level to join us!